Acronyms.

 DNS stands for Domain Name System and is a protocol within the set of standards for how computers exchange data on the Internet and on many private networks, known as the TCP/IP protocol suite.
 Or, more simply put, DNS can be thought of as an address book of the Internet.
 It links a domain name (www.sixfeetup.com) to an IP address (174.47.106.79).
 It translates numbers (IP address) into words (domain name).
 The DNS is essentially all the information related to a particular domain name.

 DNS information can be found on any DNS hosting and domain search website.
-Two of our favorite places to look are WhoIs.net and DNS Watch.
+Two of our favorite places to look are WhoIs.com and DNS Watch.
 Oftentimes we refer our clients to these sites so they are empowered to find the answers to their questions before coming to Six Feet Up, saving them time and money.

 Both sites display all information related to a particular domain name.
 However, DNS Watch is a little more user friendly in that it allows a user to choose the following information from a drop-down menu: